 Inclusive language may enhance recruitment and retention of women in traditionally masculine fields, such as engineering—and may similarly enhance recruitment of men in traditionally feminine fields, such as nursing or psychology.

 - ♦ In English, “she and he” should be used rather than the generic “he” when referring to a researcher, subject, or student whose sex is unknown.
+Often, recasting a sentence in the plural avoids the issue of sexist referents.

-Visual representations in science, medicine and engineering may contain gender-inflected messages in: 1) the content of a field or discipline, or 2) the practitioners of a field or discipline.
+Visual representations in science, medicine and engineering may contain gender-inflected messages in 1) the content of a field or discipline, or 2) the practitioners of a field or discipline.
 Consider the following:

 - ● Visual Display of Data